 (d) Decisions.

 1. How Made.
 The EEC Review Officer will review all information submitted by the Parent and Subsidy Administrator and seek clarification from the parties, if necessary.
-The Review Officer may take administrative notice of general, technical or scientific facts within his or her specialized knowledge and may use his or her experience and specialized knowledge in the evaluation of the evidence presented.
+The Review Officer may take administrative notice of general, technical, or scientific facts within their specialized knowledge and may use their experience and specialized knowledge in the evaluation of the evidence presented.
 The EEC Review Officer may also take administrative notice of any public records or information from other local, state, and/or federal agencies.

 2. When Made.
-Within 60 Days of EEC's receipt of the Request for Review or as promptly as administratively feasible, the EEC Review Officer shall issue a written decision to the Parent and the Subsidy Administrator which upholds, reverses, or modifies the Subsidy Administrator's decision, action or inaction.
+Within 60 Days of EEC's receipt of the request for review for a termination or denial at Reauthorization, or as promptly as administratively feasible, the EEC Review Officer shall issue a written decision to the Parent and the Subsidy Administrator which upholds, reverses, or modifies the Subsidy Administrator's decision, action or inaction.
+Within 60 days of EEC’s receipt of the request for review for denial at initial Authorization, the EEC Review Officer shall issue a written decision to the Parent and the Subsidy Administrator which upholds, reverses, or modifies the Subsidy Administrator’s decision.

 3. When Implemented.
 Unless 606 CMR10.11(8)(b) applies, the EEC Review Officer's decision will be implemented in accordance with the timelines set forth in the decision.

 4. Notice of Right to Appeal.
 The Review Officer's written decision shall inform the Parent of the Parent's right to appeal the written decision by requesting an Informal Hearing in accordance with 606 CMR 10.11(8).
-If the Parent does not appeal, the Review Officer's written decision shall become the EEC's final agency decision .
+If the Parent does not appeal, the Review Officer's written decision shall become the EEC's final agency decision and, if applicable, subsidized child care services shall be terminated immediately.

 (8) Informal Hearing.
-After a Preliminary Review, aggrieved Parents may appeal the EEC Review Officer's decision by requesting an informal hearing.
+After a Preliminary Review, aggrieved Parents may appeal the EEC Review Officer's decision by requesting an Informal Hearing.

 (d) Hearings.

+Timing.
+Within 60 Days of the EEC’s receipt of the request for an Informal Hearing, the EEC shall hold the hearing.

-1. Procedure.
-The hearing shall be conducted in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules.
+2. Procedure.
+The Informal Hearing shall be conducted in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules.
 The General Counsel may appoint an EEC Hearing Officer to preside over the hearing.

-2. Adjustment of Matters Relating to the Hearing.
+3. Adjustment of Matters Relating to the Hearing.
 The EEC Hearing Officer may make informal disposition of the adjudicatory proceeding by stipulation, agreed settlement, consent order, or default, and may limit the issues to be heard, in accordance with M.G.L. c.
 30A, § 10.